-A bank's management body isshould be responsible for ensuring that the bank has appropriate methods and procedures for estimating allowances on a collective basis in order to comply with the internal risk managementcontrol practices, accounting standards and supervisory/prudential requirements.
+A bank's management body is responsible for ensuring that the bank has appropriate methods and procedures for estimating allowances on a collective basis in order to comply with the internal risk management practices, accounting standards and supervisory/prudential requirements.

-Integration in risk managementcontrol
+Integration in risk management

-Methods and procedures for estimating allowances mustshould be integrated in the entity's credit risk managementcontrol system and form part of its processes.
+Methods and procedures for estimating allowances must be integrated in the entity's credit risk management system and form part of its processes.